pinterest/ktlint/docs/contributing/guidelines.md

 - Write a good commit message
 - Provide context in the pull request description.

-New rules will be added first to the `experimental` rule set before being promoted to the `standard` rule set.
+New rules have to implement the `Rule.Experimental` interface so that the rule will only be run for user who have opted in to use experimental rules.
+Once the rule is stable, the marker interface `Rule.Experimental` can be removed.

 ## Updating dependencies